 The evaluation team found no evidence of patient harm caused by the alternate destination - mental health project.
 The community paramedics accurately screened patients to determine which of them could be safely transported directly to the mental health crisis center.
-Only nine of patients enrolled in the project (4%) were transferred to an ED within six hours of arrival at the crisis center.
-Seven of the nine patients who were transferred to an ED within six hours were subsequently transferred to an inpatient psychiatric facility.
+Only nine of patients enrolled in the project (3%) were transferred to an ED within six hours of arrival at the crisis center.

+Table 8 lists the reasons why the nine patients were transferred to an ED.
+None of the transfers to an ED involved life-threatening conditions and none of the patients transferred were admitted for inpatient medical care.
+Seven of these nine patients were subsequently transferred to an inpatient psychiatric facility.
 The other two patients were discharged from an ED without transfer.

-Table 8 lists the reasons why the ten patients were transferred to an ED.
-None of the transfers to an ED involved life-threatening conditions and none of the patients transferred was admitted for inpatient medical care.
-Nine of the ten transfers occurred during the project's first six months of operation.
-(See Figure 3.)
-The sharp decrease in transfers reflects the efforts of the project's medical director to develop protocols and screening methods that maximized the likelihood that the mental health crisis center would accept patients who were offered transport to the crisis center.
+Eight of the nine transfers occurred during the first six months in which the project was in operation.
+The sharp decrease in transfers reflects the efforts of the project's medical director to develop protocols and screening methods that maximized the likelihood that the mental health crisis center would accept patients.

 Table 8.
-Reasons for Transfer to an ED within Six Hours of Admission to Mental Health Crisis Center (9 of 227 Patients)
+Reasons for Transfer to an ED within Six Hours of Admission to Mental Health Crisis Center (9 of 310 Patients)

 Reason for Transfer to an ED Number of Patients

+Agitation 2

 Blood pressure above the mental health crisis center's threshold 2

-Agitation 2

 Urinary incontinence 2

 Patient had sleep apnea, and the county inpatient psychiatric facility did not have a continuous positive airway pressure (CPAP) machine 1

 Change in patient condition 1

 No capacity at psychiatric hospital 1

 Total 9

 The alternate destination - behavioral health project has also improved public safety.
-Law enforcement officers interviewed by the evaluation team stated that having community paramedics available enhanced their ability to respond effectively to persons with behavioral health needs because community paramedics are better trained to address mental health needs and can arrange ambulance transports for mental health patients.
-This allows law enforcement officers to perform law enforcement duties instead of transporting patients to an ED in their squad cars and waiting in the ED to transfer responsibility for the patient to a clinician.
+Law enforcement officers interviewed by the evaluation team stated that having community paramedics available enhanced their ability to respond effectively to persons with mental health needs because community paramedics are better prepared to address mental health needs and can arrange ambulance transports for mental health patients.
+This allows law enforcement officers to return to other law enforcement duties instead of transporting patients to an ED in their squad cars and waiting in the ED to transfer responsibility for the patient to a clinician.

 The pilot project substantially reduced the rate at which 911 calls involving patients with mental health needs resulted in a transport to an ED for medical screening.
-After the pilot project was implemented, 25% of behavioral health patients (n = 227) were transported to the mental health crisis center instead of an ED.
-An additional 27% (n = 239) met the eligibility criteria and could have been transported to the crisis center if additional beds were available in the county's inpatient psychiatric facility or if the crisis center accepted patients who have a form of health insurance other than Medi-Cal.
-The community paramedics also assessed 362 people (41% of people assessed) who were not eligible for transport to the mental health crisis center because they had a medical need, were intoxicated, violent, agitated, or over age 65 years.
-Five percent (n = 47) met the medical criteria for admission to the mental health crisis center but were not admitted due to a history of disruptive behavior during previous admissions to the crisis center.
-Only two percent of eligible patients (n = 20) did not consent to be transported to the mental health crisis center.
+After the pilot project was implemented, 28% of mental health patients (n = 310) were transported to the mental health crisis center instead of an ED.
+An additional 27% (n = 300) met the eligibility criteria and could have been transported to the crisis center if additional beds were available in the county's inpatient psychiatric facility or if the crisis center accepted patients who have a form of health insurance other than Medi-Cal.
+The community paramedics also determined that 429 people (38% of people assessed) were not eligible for transport to the mental health crisis center because they had a medical need, had vital signs outside parameters for admission to the crisis center, were intoxicated, violent, agitated, or over age 65 years.
+Five percent (n = 56) met the medical criteria for admission to the mental health crisis center but were not admitted due to a history of disruptive behavior during previous admissions to the crisis center.
+Only two percent of eligible patients (n = 25) did not consent to be transported to the mental health crisis center.